danielscos/Snake_AI/README.md

 # Snake AI Pytorch
 This is a simple snake game with AI implemented using Pytorch.
 The snake is controlled by the AI which is trained using a simple feedforward neural network.
 The game is implemented using Pygame.
-I got the idea from a youtube tutorial made by FreeCodeCamp, link below.
+I learned how to do this and got the idea from a youtube tutorial made by FreeCodeCamp, link below.
 ## Requirements
 - Python 3.6 or higher
 - Pytorch